gabriiel-lima/gabriiel-lima/README.md

 I graduated from high school in Management and Programming of Computer Systems and am currently studying at School 42, focusing on low-level programming fundamentals in C.

-I’m drawn to understanding how systems behave beneath abstraction — how software interacts with memory, hardware, and constraints.

----

 <img src="https://github.com/gabriiel-lima/gabriiel-lima/blob/main/Interests%20-%20Editado.png" width="300px"/>

 - Embedded systems
 - Cybersecurity